davijeb/MarkLogicConnector/README.md

 GigaSpace interface to MarkLogic

-Code Name Tank Buster
+Code Name: Tank Buster

-Work in progress.
+1) Status: Working with some limitations.

+2) Supported features:
-Initial load for meta and data present.
+* Initial load of metadata and data.

-Persistens of meta data present.

-Inserting and deleting data from space present.

-Does not support partial updates.
+* Persistence for metadata.
+* Persistence for data
+* Querying based on templates
+* Limited SQL support

+2) Not supported features:
+* SQL like,notlike and path queries
+* Delete by UID
+* Partial update

+3) Works with GigaSpaces 9.6, MarkLogic 6, XCC 6.3 and Scala 2.10

+ Check wiki for more information